 Appendix A. Official Community Plan Map

 Appendix C. Copy of City/KNPS Memorandum of Understanding

 Appendix E. Ecosystem Restoration and Fuel Management Plan

 Previous versions of the Kimberley Nature Park Society Management Plan can be found below:

-The Kimberley Nature Park Society holds regular meetings eight times a year and an Annual General Meeting in November.
-The regular meetings are held on the last Thursday of each month at the McKim School library at 7 p.m..
+The Kimberley Nature Park Society holds regular meetings eight times a year and an Annual General Meeting in November (2022 AGM: Nov.
+23, 7 p.m., at Trickle Creek Lodge).
+The regular meetings are held on the last Thursday of each month at the Kimberley Community Church at 105 Howard St. at 7 p.m..
 We do not hold meetings in July, August or December.
 All KNPS members are welcome to attend the meetings and participate in the discussion and decision-making.

 You can access minutes from past meetings below.
 Minutes of the most recent meeting are subject to approval at the subsequent meeting.